samuelmolp/covidVisualisation/readme.md

 Special thanks to: https://www.relataly.com/visualize-covid-19-data-on-a-geographic-heat-maps/291/

 ## FILES OVERVIEW
+All images and videos have been deleted due to maximun space requirements.
+To see them, please go to the web application.

 * Getdata.py: this file obtains the data from the API stated above (la narrativa) and outputs the data into a GENERAL.JSON file.
 In that json, each key is a date that has associated another dictionary of country:cases (that day).
 Specific json files for each day are also created and can be found at /JSONS.
 This was done to prevent needing API calls when using the API as the result is too slow.
 * Utils.py: this file obtains some arrays necessary in main.py.
 It obtains all iso2 and iso3 codes and creates a dict matching them to the population.